-Guarantees - At both June 30, 2018, and December 31, 2017, we were contingently liable for \$33 million in guarantees.
-The fair value of these obligations as of both June 30, 2018, and December 31, 2017 was \$0.
+Guarantees - At September 30, 2018, and December 31, 2017, we were contingently liable for \$26 million and \$33 million, respectively, in guarantees.
+The fair value of these obligations as of both September 30, 2018, and December 31, 2017 was \$0.
 We entered into these contingent guarantees in the normal course of business, and they include guaranteed obligations related to our affiliated operations.
 The final guarantee expires in 2022.
 We are not aware of any existing event of default that would require us to satisfy these guarantees.
 We do not expect that these guarantees will have a material adverse effect on our consolidated financial condition, results of operations, or liquidity.